tomjoht/tomjoht.github.io/_posts/2022/7/2022-07-07-wayfinding-intro.md

 I've got a bit of distance to cover to get here, so sit down, buckle up, and let's go for a ride.

-*Continue on to the next post: [Wayfinding requires you to be present in the world](/blog/wayfinding-be-present-and-attentive/).*

 ## References

 Kilday, Bill. *Never lost again: The Google mapping revolution that sparked new industries and augmented our reality.* HarperCollins, 2018.

 O'Connor, M. R. *Wayfinding: The science and mystery of how humans navigate the world.* St. Martin's Press, 2019.

+## Next post

+Continue on to the next post: [Wayfinding requires you to be present in the world](/blog/wayfinding-be-present-and-attentive/).